 Dijon mustard is no longer made in the city but there are several shops known as moutarderies that have been selling the mustard for generations.

 If you love mustard, you will love Edmond Fallot, on Rue de la Chouette in central Dijon, as this shop stocks every mustard product you could imagine!

-Other local specialities to try include coq au vin – the popular chicken casserole with red wine and soupe à l’oignons with slices of baguette floating in the soup and topped with melted St Nectaire cheese.
+Other local specialties to try include coq au vin – the popular chicken casserole with red wine and soupe à l’oignons with slices of baguette floating in the soup and topped with melted St Nectaire cheese.

-In the factory there is a popular shop and a museum detailing the history of Pain d’epices.
+In the factory, there is a popular shop and a museum detailing the history of Pain d’epices.
 Check their website here.